slamice/wri/hipsters/chapter2.md

 "I've been wearing this since this morning!
 How long have you been here?"
 Her smile was huge.

 "Not that long, like half an hour.
+Thought I would check it out."

+"Ch-check-ch-check-ch-cheking it out!"
+She tried to yell over the bad dance style.
+Most of the moves were just people walking badly.

+What was popular possibly eons ago started to play again.
+We danced a few jigs and tried to steal a few dance moves from our surroundings, but it only looked like everyone was badly walking.
+We just shuffled left and right and looked around us.

+About 20 minutes later Adrian formed out of thin air and pulled Selina by the arm miming a smoker.
+I followed them outside, and the cold air hit us once again.

-Thought I would check it out.
-Hey we've got to jam twice this week so we're ready for Saturday."
+"Hey we've got to jam twice this week so we're ready for Saturday."
+Selina looked up at me as she lit up, and I fanned away wafts of marijuana.

-"Ah yea ~no kidding~."

-"Did you get your papers yet?"
-She asked in earnest.
+"Ah yea ~no kidding~." she blew out and coughed a bit.
+"Oh did you get your papers yet?" with an earnest.

 "Not yet, it's going to take a while."

+"Whatever, government.
+THE GOVERNMENT!"
+She yelled.
+Selina was against everything government.
+She gauffed at capitalism and stood honestly in disbelief at the many injustices of the world mentioned to her.
+Her eyes would literally grow bigger if anyone mentioned grim crimes involving theft, extortion, brutalizing women or death.
+"Oh my god" she would usually exclaim between sips of latte.

 https://www.adbusters.org/magazine/79/hipster.html